ijoschek/GodotResourceCleaner/README.md

 [![GitHub release](https://img.shields.io/github/v/release/YOUR_GITHUB_USERNAME/GodotResourceCleaner?style=for-the-badge)](https://github.com/YOUR_GITHUB_USERNAME/GodotResourceCleaner/releases)
 [![Discord](https://img.shields.io/discord/705291584563839086?style=for-the-badge&logo=discord&label=Discord)](https://discord.com/invite/tbv9zUyPpQ)

-**Resource Cleaner is a simple but powerful add-on for [Godot 4.x](https://godotengine.org/) that helps you keep your project and export builds neat and lightweight.**
+**Resource Cleaner is a simple but powerful add-on for Godot that helps you keep your project and export builds neat and lightweight.**

 ## What it does:
 Over time, projects accumulate unused assets.
 Resource Cleaner helps you identify and remove these leftovers so your project stays lean and efficient.